mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 ![Create](/Phase_4_Ideate_Screenshots/03_Create_mural_2.PNG)

-**Before you start to work and fill the created mural template, here are some hints you can use.**
+**Before you start to fill the created mural template, here are some hints you can use.**

 1. Name your template